wp-plugins/participants-database/readme.txt

 Stable tag: 1.4.9.3
 License: GPLv2

-Build and maintain a fully customizable database of participants or members with signup forms, admin backend, custom lists, and CSV support.
+Build and maintain a fully customizable database of participants, members or anything with signup forms, admin backend, custom lists, and CSV support.

 == Description ==